pingidentity/terraform-provider-pingone/docs/resources/identity_provider.md

 - `slo_endpoint` (String) A string that specifies the logout endpoint URL.
 This is an optional property.
 However, if a logout endpoint URL is not defined, logout actions result in an error.
 This value must be a URL that uses http or https.
 - `slo_response_endpoint` (String) A string that specifies the endpoint URL to submit the logout response.
 If a value is not provided, the `slo_endpoint` property value is used to submit SLO response.
 This value must be a URL that uses http or https.
 - `slo_window` (Number) An integer that defines how long (hours) PingOne can exchange logout messages with the application, specifically a logout request from the application, since the initial request.
 The minimum value is `1` hour and the maximum is `24` hours.
+- `sp_signing_key_id` (String) A string that specifies the service provider's signing key ID.
+Must be a valid PingOne resource ID.

 <a id="nestedblock--twitter"></a>